In a world where everyone is moving at a fast pace, it often becomes frustrating for parents to devote so much time to potty training.

 You should not use potty training as an overall marker of your child’s development.
 Show your support for his grown-up behavior in general without pressuring him to act older.

-For example, you could praise him for sharing his toys with his friends and for drinking from a glass without spilling the contents.
+For example, you could praise him for sharing his toys with his friends and for drinking from a sippy cups without spilling the contents.

 - Read All About Potty Training